 New HPD™ accessory packages are planned for the new Pilot, thanks to a collaboration with Honda Performance Development.
 Specific content has yet to be revealed, yet enhancements like bronze-color alloy wheels, larger fender flares, and HPD badges are expected to be included.

 Honda says the new Pilot was designed in California, developed in Ohio, and will be built at the automaker’s Lincoln, Alabama plant.
 Offered in Sport, EX-L, TrailSport, Touring and Elite models, the new Pilot is planned to go on sale at U.S. Honda dealers in December.

 Note: Pre-production models are shown.
 Features, specifications, accessories and launch timing for future U.S. market models is subject to change without notice.

-News source, photos and video courtesy of American Honda Motor Co., Inc.
+News source and photos courtesy of American Honda Motor Co., Inc.